"Archetypal American Hilarity"

 CHAOS THEORY is a delightful comedy of errors with some hilarious and ultimately very heartwarming moments.
 Best of all, the movie ultimately extols marriage, family commitment, and a more proper view of love.
 As such, it nearly represents an archetypal version of what a good American comedy can and should do.
 The content requires caution, however, because of significant foul language and the seduction scene where a woman strips to her underwear to seduce the protagonist.
 She fails because the protagonist actually loves his wife, but viewers won’t know that until the scene ends.

+CHAOS THEORY is an often hilarious movie about a family man who goes crazy after learning some disturbing news.
+Ryan Reynolds plays Frank Allen, an efficiency expert who keeps a tight schedule.
+When his daughter’s fiancé has cold feet, Frank forces the boy to hear the story of Frank’s relationship with his wife.
+Frank tells him about the time when Susan left Frank, taking their daughter with her, when she thought Frank had gotten another woman pregnant.
+To prove his faithfulness, Frank gets a DNA test, where he learns that he is unable to have children.
+Shocked to learn that he is not the biological father of their daughter throws Frank into a tizzy.
 CHAOS THEORY is a delightful comedy of errors with some hilarious and very heartwarming moments.
 Best of all, the movie ultimately extols marriage, a more proper view of love, and family.
 The content requires caution, however, because of significant foul language and a seduction scene where a woman strips to her underwear to try to seduce the married protagonist.
 She fails because the protagonist loves his wife, but viewers won’t know that until the scene ends.